Thales Group: Centralised slush fund

-Michel Josserand, former head of THEC, a subsidiary of Thales, and Dominique Monleau, alleged that Thales has a centralised slush fund that it uses to bribe officials.
+Michel Josserand, former head of THEC, a subsidiary of Thales, and Dominique Monleau alleged that Thales has a centralised slush fund that it uses to bribe officials.

 South Africa

-On 30 May 2005 Schabir Shaik, the financial advisor to Jacob Zuma, the former president of the African National Congress party, was found guilty by the High Court in Durban of organising a bribe on behalf of Thomson-CSF.
+On 30 May 2005, Schabir Shaik, the financial advisor to Jacob Zuma, the deputy president of the African National Congress party, was found guilty by the High Court in Durban of organising a bribe on behalf of Thomson-CSF.

-On 22 January 2020 the KwaZulu-Natal High Court in Pietermaritzburg ruled that both the Thales Group and Zuma could be criminally tried for alleged illegal arms dealings which Thales was allowed to undergo in South Africa.
-Zuma is said to have allowed these illegal Thales arms dealings when he was the nation's president and is also believed to have partaken in them as well.
+On 22 January 2020, the KwaZulu-Natal High Court in Pietermaritzburg ruled that both the Thales Group and Zuma could be criminally tried for alleged illegal arms dealings which Thales was allowed to undergo in South Africa.
+Zuma is said to have allowed these illegal Thales arms dealings when he was the nation's deputy president and is also believed to have partaken in them as well.

 Taiwanese naval order

-Around 1991–1993, French state owned Elf Aquitaine was involved (with other companies and countries) in selling frigates to Taiwan.
-On 10 June 2011 Thales Group and the French government were ordered to pay 630 million euros (almost a billion US dollars) in fines after the courts heard that bribes had been paid to the Taiwanese government to win this large naval contract.
+On 10 June 2011, Thales Group and the French government were ordered to pay 630 million euros (almost a billion US dollars) in fines after the courts heard that bribes had been paid to the Taiwanese government to win a large naval contract.
 Part (about 27%) of the responsibility was transferred to Thales Group because it held the legacy from Thomson-CSF.
 As of 2011, this is the largest corruption case in French history.

+Brazil submarines

+In June 2024, police in France, Spain and the Netherlands searched the offices of Thales as part of a corruption probe.
+The operation is the result of two investigations; the first, opened at the end of 2016, focuses on suspected corruption of a foreign official, criminal association and money laundering involving the sale of submarines, and the construction of the naval base in Brazil.
+The second concerns similar offences linked to the sale of military and civilian equipment abroad.

+Kiwirok bombings

+In October of 2021, the Indonesian government carried out bombing attacks against civilians in Kiwirok, Bintang Mountains Regency, West Papua.
+Australian investigative journalists found Thales-designed and -manufactured bombs had been used, together with drones made by the Chinese company Ziyan.

+Russian supplies after arms embargo of the EU

+Despite an EU arms embargo after the invasion of Crimea, Thales continued to supply systems to the Russian Army.
+This includes 800 Catherine XP thermal imaging cameras.
+The contract was signed in 2012.
+Thales also supplied TACAN navigation systems for 60 Su-30, and SMD55S head-up displays.
+The contract for these systems was signed in 2014, and deliveries lasted until 2018.
+Around 20 Topowl helmets were supplied to Russia for the MiG 29.

+Sofradir, a joint venture of Thales and Safran, supplied infrared detectors beyond 2016, with 258 of these remaining to be delivered.